 Entering Students in Junior Festival

 Next, you need a rating sheet for each student.
 Your local festival chairperson can provide you with enough copies for all of your students, or you can download a copy at the bottom of this page and then print them as needed.
 You will need to compile all of your students' information on a single form called the Application.

 You will need to collect dues and entry fees from all of your students, and then submit a single check to your local festival chairperson.

 Students are assessed an entry fee per event they enter.
 This fee may also change from year to year, so be sure to check with your district festival chair.
 Example: a student who participates in the Violin Solo and Theory/Musicianship events would thus pay two event fees, one for each event entered plus a single junior club membership fee.

 If you are not a member of a senior club, you must pay for an individual senior membership.
 Presently, the fee for an individual senior membership is $50.00 but this fee is subject to change, so be sure to consult your local chairperson.
 Many teachers divide this fee amongst the students who are entering, and simply add a small amount on to each student! s membership fees.
 In this way, your participation in NYFMC Junior Festival costs you nothing.

 Junior Festival Bulletin

-It is highly recommended that all teachers who enter students in Junior Festivals purchase their own copy of the Junior Festival bulletin and peruse it regularly as it is an authoritative guide and introduction to Junior Festivals.
-The bulletin was last published in May of 2003 and will change again in May of 2007.
+It is required that all teachers who enter students in Junior Festivals purchase their own copy of the Junior Festival bulletin and peruse it regularly as it is an authoritative guide and introduction to Junior Festivals.
+The bulletin was last published in May of 2014 and will change again in May of 2017.
 In some events, every single piece will change, while others will see only minor changes with each new bulletin.